 Designed by Jean-Michel Gathy, the creative mind behind some of the world’s most stunning resorts (including the Chedi Muscat and many Aman resorts), Randheli brings to the Maldives the latest in contemporary luxury.

-We love it for: The design is more sleek, stylish and glamorous than in any other resort on this list—and the Cheval Blanc Randheli villas are simply the best in the Maldives.
-They are huge and stunningly beautiful, and their décor stands out with superb craftsmanship and detailing.
-Every single one of these sophisticated sanctuaries comes with a massive infinity pool.
+We love it for: Among the top 15 luxury resorts in the Maldives, the design of Cheval Blanc is perhaps the most glamorous and sleek — and its villas are simply stunning.
+They are absolutely massive, and their décor stands out with superb craftsmanship and detailing.
+Every single one of these sophisticated sanctuaries comes with a huge infinity pool.

 Read more: Cheval Blanc Randheli set to become Maldives’ newest A-lister.